 A few years later a new home, at the Airport Industrial Park in Stuart became available.
 This provided us with a place where we could not only meet but also craft a new portable HO layout which consisted of thirteen table-sized modules.
 This layout was set up on special occasions at malls in Stuart, the Saint Lucie Historical Society, and at the Greenberg Train Show at the South Florida Fairgrounds.

 In exchange for building, displaying, and operating a large model railroad as an attraction at the Saint Lucie County Fair the Board offered a large space to us at the old St. Lucie County Fairgrounds.

 When the Saint Lucie County Fair vacated the original fairgrounds, we were aware that we would have to move.
 We were fortunate to hear that a new fire station had been built on Becker Road in Port Saint Lucie and the Fire District and the City did not have any plans for the old building.
 We proposed to City officials that we be allowed to lease the building, emphasizing the community benefits of having an active club, such as ours, as an attraction, a historical resource, and as a teaching tool.
-We have now been at our current location for over eight years.
+We have now been at our current location for over seventeen years.

 The railroad is modeled during the transition era between steam and diesel power of US railroads, which occurred between the 1940’s to the 1970’s.
 It is HO scale (1:87), utilizing a Digitrax DCC control system.